rpede/MobileProgramming24/_interactivity/photos.md

 ```

 You can try to take photos with the app now.
-However you won't be able to view them yet.
+However, you won't be able to view them yet.

 ## Gallery screen